 KEY TAKEAWAYS

-- Homemade Mint Chutney offers a burst of refreshing minty flavor, adding a delightful twist to your meals.
+- Mint chutney offers a delightful twist to meals.

-- Extend the chutney’s freshness by storing it in an airtight container in the refrigerator, using clean utensils for scooping.
+- Store the chutney in an airtight container in the refrigerator.

 How to Cook Mint Chutney?
 (Step by Step Guide with Images)